Correcting for finite statistics effects in a quantum steering experiment

 For the photon pair generation in the experiment, we pumped the photon sources using a continuous-wave laser at 1550nm with an output power of 300 mW (after amplification).
 Entanglement is generated by implementing a high-fidelity CNOT gate by decomposing it to linear single-qubit gate combinations to realize the maximally entangled-target state $|\Psi^{-1}\rangle=\frac{1}{\sqrt{2}}(\ket{01}- \ket{10})$.
 In fact, we require only the linear combination of two terms $U=\alpha_0 A_0 \otimes B_0+ \alpha_1 A_1 \otimes B_1$ to implement a CNOT gate on the chip, which thus simplifies the required functional area of the full device as shown in Fig.~\ref{fig0}(c).

 We repeatedly performed a tomographic reconstruction to ensure the state quality is sufficiently high.
 We found our state quality to have $\sim 92\%$ fidelity with a maximally entangled state.
 We attribute this to environmental fluctuations.
 Finally, the qubits are spatially recombined to implement Alice's and Bob's $m$ measurement directions with projective measurements before detection.
 Bob's measurements are limited to the Pauli measurements ${\sigma_x, \sigma_y, \sigma_z}$, whilst Alice performs random orthogonal measurements.
-For the experiment, we chose a quasi-random distribution (Fig.~\ref{fig0}a).
+For experimental reasons, we chose a quasi-uniform (QU) random distribution instead of a truly uniform random distribution on the Bloch sphere (Fig.~\ref{fig0}a).
 This allowed us to significantly reduce the number of performed measurements in total to 240600, and thus our data collection time to 167 days.